Hello lovely readers!

 If you prefer “Sewing is my yoga” as your motto, then you can print out Dorthe’s appliqué template !

 To go with the rather understated pattern on the background fabric and edging, most of the letters are black.
 The word “quilt” makes a colorful contrast.

 Creating the sewing machine cover

 3. Next, cut out the recess for the quilting extension table.
-To do this, draw a line measuring 10 x 34 cm from the bottom left corner.
+To do this, draw a line measuring 10 x 34 cm from the bottom left corner (small model: 28 x 10 cm).
 Cut along the drawn line.
 Round off the corners, as shown in the two images above.
 A drinking glass is well suited for this purpose.
 Repeat this step at the top left corner.
 Your cover should now look like the diagram above.

-5. Next, measure 33 cm from the bottom and top right edge and draw a horizontal line with the marker (represented in the diagram above as a dotted line), and draw another line 1 cm away towards the middle.
+5. Next, measure 33 cm from the bottom and top right edge (small model: 29 cm) and draw a horizontal line with the marker (represented in the diagram above as a dotted line), and draw another line 1 cm away towards the middle.
 Quilt along both lines using a straight stitch.
 These quilting seams create a division and additional stability for the front, top, and back.

 6. Then affix the bias binding (folded width of 2 cm).
 For this, I used the BERNINA binder attachment for pre-folded bindings.
 In order to get the curves right, I simply pulled the binder channel backwards a little.
 In this video guide (>> click) you can see exactly how this accessory functions.

 For topstitching bias bindings, I prefer to use stitch no. 16 on my BERNINA 770 QE, which is the divided zigzag stitch.
 Any little inaccuracies are not noticeable at all when you use this decorative stitch!